herve4m/quay-collection/docs/quay_api_token_module.rst

 .. note::
    - Supports \ :literal:`check\_mode`\ .
    - The generated OAuth access token acts on behalf of the user account you use with the module (in \ :emphasis:`quay\_username`\ ).
+   - The user must have admin rights to the application's organization, by being the creator of this organization, or by belonging to a team with admin rights.
    - The module is not idempotent.
 Every time you run it, an additional OAuth access token is produced.
 The other OAuth access tokens stay valid.
    - You cannot delete OAuth access tokens.